noming772/HaptiX/README.md

 #### 5. Run and test
 Launch the app, select Left/Right hand and Y/Z axis.
 Perform pinch/drag/rotation and check that Unity hands move.
 On collisions, the phone should vibrate.

+## Results
+Using two smartphones, HaptiX controls left and right virtual hands independently.
+Each hand follows its configured axis mode (Y or Z) for translation and rotation.
+The system supports grasping objects, lifting them, rotating while held, and then releasing to drop — all driven by real-time touch input from the phones.

+## Demo Video